 As any experienced landlord will attest, there are occasional tenants who do things that are so outrageous that the landlord is tempted to bypass normal legal protections and take direct and immediate action to protect the property.
 For example, after a tenant's repeated destructive behavior, a landlord may consider changing the locks and putting the tenant's property out in the street.
 Or, a landlord who is responsible for paying the utility charges may be tempted to simply not pay the bill in the hopes that the resulting lack of water, gas, or electricity will hasten a tenant's departure.

 Landlords or property managers who are tempted to take the law into their own hands to force or scare a troublesome tenant out of the property should heed the following advice: Don't do it!
 Shortcuts such as threats, intimidation, utility shutoffs, or attempts to physically remove a tenant are illegal and dangerous.
 So, although the eviction process can often entail considerable expense and delay, consider it the only legal game in town.
-(For information on the steps you must take to evict a tenant legally, see How Evictions Work: Rules for Landlords and Property Managers.)
+(For information on the steps you must take to evict a tenant legally, see How Evictions Work: Rules for Landlords and Property Managers and your state rent rules regarding termination for nonpayment of rent.)

 Virtually every state that forbids "self-help" evictions also imposes penalties for landlords who break the law.
 When tenants sue after being locked out or frozen out, they can not only sue for their actual money losses (such as the cost of temporary housing, the value of food that spoiled when the refrigerator stopped running, or the cost of an electric heater when the gas was shut off), but they can also sue for penalties, such as several months' rent.
 In some states, the tenant can collect and still remain in the premises; in others, tenants are entitled to monetary compensation only.